bentoml/BentoDiffusion/README.md

     <h1 align="center">Self-host Diffusion Models with BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy open-source diffusion models using [diffusers](https://huggingface.co/docs/diffusers/en/index) by huggingface.
+This is a BentoML example project, showing you how to serve and deploy a series of diffusion models in [the Stable Diffusion (SD) family](https://huggingface.co/models?other=stable-diffusion), which is specialized in generating and manipulating images based on text prompts.

-See [here](https://github.com/bentoml/BentoML?tab=readme-ov-file#%EF%B8%8F-what-you-can-build-with-bentoml) for a full list of BentoML example projects.
+See [here](https://github.com/bentoml/BentoML/tree/main/examples) for a full list of BentoML example projects.

+The following guide uses SDXL Turbo as an example.

 ## Prerequisites

 - You have installed Python 3.9+ and `pip`.
 See the [Python downloads page](https://www.python.org/downloads/) to learn more.
 - You have a basic understanding of key concepts in BentoML, such as Services.
-We recommend you read [Quickstart](https://docs.bentoml.com/en/1.2/get-started/quickstart.html) first.
+We recommend you read [Quickstart](https://docs.bentoml.com/en/latest/get-started/quickstart.html) first.
 - If you want to test the Service locally, a Nvidia GPU with at least 12GB VRAM will boost performance significantly.
 - (Optional) We recommend you create a virtual environment for dependency isolation for this project.
 See the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or the [Python documentation](https://docs.python.org/3/library/venv.html) for details.